 The college will host a "Get Acquainted Mixer" for you to meet your classmates, upperclassman, faculty, and staff.
 The event begins at 4 p.m. in the Texas Union Underground.
 Family members are welcome to attend this event.

-As incoming students continue to participate in orientation activities for them, family, and friends are invited to join in the celebration with the Family Orientation Program which begins at 2 p.m. in Burdine 106.
+As incoming students continue to participate in orientation activities for them, family, and friends are invited to join in the celebration with the Family Orientation Program which begins at 2 p.m. in Flawn Academic Center (FAC 21).
 This program provides family and friends an overview of the pharmacy curriculum and gives them a sense of your next four years.

 The day culminates with the White Coat Ceremony, scheduled for 4 p.m. in Texas Union Ballroom 3.202.
 You are the featured attraction at this event where you will officially step into the profession of pharmacy as you "don your new white lab coat".
-Please dress professionally for the daytime events on August 26th.
-Following the White Coat Ceremony, the college will host a brief reception for you, your family, and friends to celebrate this important milestone.
+Please dress professionally for the daytime events on August 25th.
+Following the White Coat Ceremony, th college's Alumni Association will host a brief reception for you, your family, and friends to celebrate this important milestone.

 You will have an opportunity to learn about many pharmacy professional organizations and hear from student and practitioner leaders.
 Student organizations representatives will be featuring and selling items (t-shirts, pins, etc.) so bring cash and/or your checkbook as you will not want to miss out on these items.